 Dear Mr. / Ms. Ip Recipient Sir’s Name},

-I’m writing to request an extension of this XYZ project report that my mother unexpectedly fell ill on, and I have to leave tonight.
+I’m writing to request an extension of this XYZ project report because my mother unexpectedly fell ill, and I have to leave tonight.
 I am afraid that it will take me a week before I can return to the office and finish the report.

 Please grant me a date for this grant.
 I promise to report the project immediately.